wahjay/Shortify/README.md

 # Shortify

-A React Native app that simulates parts of the Spotify mobile app.
+My React Native app that simulates parts of the Spotify mobile app.

 ### Player UI.